Notices - updated August 2020

-You’re invited to join and pay only £8.25 for the shorter year till July 2020.
-The WELCOME page above has an online form to join.
-Or you can post a cheque to Chris, the membership secretary - though do please make clear who any money you send is from!
-You are also welcome to bring your sub to a speaker meeting and join there.
+You’re invited to join - your membership will last until July 2021.
+The WELCOME page above has an online form.
+Or you can post a cheque to Chris, the membership secretary - though do please make clear who any money you send is from.

 FINANCE AND INVESTING FORUM

-Our U3A Finance & Investing forum is on hold but open for enquiries and occasional meetings.
+Our U3A Finance & Investing forum is on hold but open for enquiries.
 Anyone with a real interest in the mechanisms of stock & shares investing is invited to contact firstname.lastname@example.org.

 LOCAL VOLUNTEERING - DO-IT

 Be a trustee; cook; visitor, cinema helper; charity shop helper … if you’ve time spare you may find local volunteering opportunities, for all ages at DO-IT - www.do-it.org.
 There are even opportunities to help from home.
 We searched locally to find over a hundred items.

 LOCAL VOLUNTEERING - TIMEBANK